codenotary/immudb/README.md

 1. **immudb is immutable**.
 You can add records, but **never change or delete records**.
 2. Data stored in immudb is **cryptographically coherent and verifiable**, like blockchains, just without all the complexity and at high speed.
 3. Anyone can get **started with immudb in minutes**.
-Whether you're using node.js, Java, Python, Golang, .Net, or any other language.
+Whether you're using node.js, Java, Python, Go, .Net, or any other language.
 It's very easy to use and you can have your immutable database running in just a few minutes.
 4. Finally, immudb is  **Open Source**.
 You can run it **on premise**, or in the **cloud**.
 It's completely free. immudb is governed by the Apache 2.0 License.

 immudb can be ran on **Linux**, **FreeBSD**, **Windows**, and **MacOS**, along with